-Plants are an essential part of feng shui spaces.
-In addition to improving the aesthetics of a home or office, they also invite the balancing energy of nature indoors and activate Chi to bring in opportunity, companionship and abundance.
+As one of the ten essential energy cures, plants are an essential part of feng shui spaces.
+And like feng shui, indoor plant cultivation originated in ancient China.
+In addition to improving the aesthetics of a home or office, they activate positive Chi to bring in opportunity and abundance.
 Because plants represent the earth element of wood they are especially beneficial in water-dominant places in the home, such as bathrooms or laundry rooms.

-Another purpose of plants in feng shui is to create visual interest and dynamic energy.
-They are especially useful in creating an illusion of height in a small space.
+Another purpose of plants in feng shui is to create dynamic visual interest.
+Not only can you change the material and color of your pots, but you can also shift the chi by varying the shapes of your plants.
+Upright plants are especially useful in creating an illusion of height in a small space.
 The best vertical plant examples are:

 Fiddle Leaf Fig